snesic/varfish-add-scores/README.md

 ## Join scores

 ### Input

-In order to include scores that come from different sources one would have to create two joined TSV files following the structure defined above.
-In our dummy test folder we have two files with scores.
+In order to include scores that come from different sources one would have to merge TSV files following the structure defined above (two tables).
+In our dummy test folder we have two file pairs with scores.
 The first one, `initial_extra_anno_field.tsv` mitigates scores provided by `bihealth`:

 ```
 # cat test_data/initial_extra_anno.tsv